 We remark that using the protocol offline to produce magic states may offer some advantages.
 For instance, as we discussed in the main text, we can post-select high-quality output states by comparing the result of the just-in-time decoder with a high-performance decoding algorithm.
-Moreover, the required connectivity of the gate with the rest of the system will be reduced since we only need to copy the magic states out of the system, there is no need to input arbitrary states into the system that may require additional routing.
-We may only be kicking the can down the road in terms of connectivity though because, even though connectivity close to the controlled-controlled-phase gate is reduced, we will need additional connectivity to perform a controlled-controlled-phase gate by state teleportation later on along the algorithm.
-Nevertheless, given that we will likely require a more sophisticated array to perform the controlled-controlled-phase gate as compared with components of a surface-code quantum computer that are only set up to perform Clifford operations, it may be advantageous for some architectures to make use of this connectivity tradeoff.
+Moreover, the required connectivity of the gate with the rest of the system will be reduced.
+This is because we need only copy the magic states out of the system and we do not need to input arbitrary states into the system that may require additional routing.

-Once the system is initialised we begin performing the code deformations as discussed in the previous subsection.
-This moves the code on the lower array underneath the other two codes, see Fig.~\ref{Fig:Protocol}(b), and out the other side, see Fig.~\ref{Fig:Protocol}(c).
-Assuming that one step as shown in Fig.~\ref{Fig:LatticeSurgeryPeriod} takes one unit of time, to move the lower code all the way under the other two and out the other side, Fig.~\ref{Fig:Protocol}(d), will take $2d$ units of time.
+Once the system is initialised we begin performing the code deformations as discussed in the previous section.
+The code deformations move the code on the long array underneath the other two codes, see Fig.~\ref{Fig:Protocol}(b), and out the other side, see Fig.~\ref{Fig:Protocol}(c).
+Assuming that one step as shown in Fig.~\ref{Fig:LatticeSurgeryPeriod} takes one cycle, moving the lower code all the way under the other two and out the other side will take $2d$ units of time.